13 December 2019

 Cycling under the influence of alcohol is never a good idea.
 It affects reaction times, causes inhibitions to disappear and can render you incapable of controlling a bicycle.
 Recent research has shown that intoxicated cyclists are 10 times more at risk of being injured in a cycling accident than sober cyclists.

-For a free consultation call us 24/7 on freephone 0800 916 9046 or contact us online and we’ll be happy to help you.
+For a free consultation contact us online and we’ll be happy to help you.

 We help cyclists injured in cycling accidents through no fault of their own to get compensation and rehabilitation support.
-Our Solicitors represent cyclists from across the UK including members of the CTC.
+Our Solicitors represent cyclists from across the UK including members of Cycling UK.

 Take a second to rate this article